-- 1) defining the Goal of the coaching trajectory - 2) exploring the Reality - 3) generate Options that can contribute to the solution of the problem - 4) the Will to take action
+- 1) defining the Goal of the coaching trajectory - 2) exploring the Reality - 3) generating Options that can contribute to the solution of the problem - 4) the Will to take action

-The detail description of the Grow model and how you can construct the mentoring, you can read in Chapter 4.
+A detailed description of the Grow model and how you can construct the mentoring, is included in Chapter 4.

-While finalizing the mentoring, mentor has to make sure to present to the mentee a detailed achieved development and encourage him for further challenges.
+While finalizing the mentoring, the mentor has to make sure to present to the mentee a detailed achieved development history and encourage him for further challenges.
 Mentors and mentees are not required to see each other after the program ends, but if the meetings were frequent, they would have probably built a friendship at the end.
 Mentoring is finalized when there is nothing left to work on, or mentee is encouraged enough to proceed without further help of the mentor, or mentor could decide that mentee is ready for new business challenges by himself.
 The four steps of the GROW coaching model have now been introduced with general questions for each phase as well as different methods that might be of use.
-Depending of the mentoring frame, the agreement can be made for follow-up talk and evaluation if there are effects of the talk, which worked out for the mentee.
+Depending of the mentoring frame, an agreement can be made for follow-up talks and evaluation if such talks have worked out for the mentee.